Towards Autonomous Edge AI: Local LLM Inference, Efficient Quantization, and Hybrid Memory in Practice

 - Context (

 ctx) matters: Each token increases KV cache consumption.
-For <2GB, 1024–1500 tokens is safe. - Vector stores: For <10k embeddings, flat cosine search in float16/PQ is perfectly fine (<50MB).
+For <2GB, 1024-1500 tokens is safe. - Vector stores: For <10k embeddings, flat cosine search in float16/PQ works fine (<50MB).

 - Scheduling: Run voice/ASR/LLM in sequence if doing spoken interfaces.